Come From Away on Broadway: A Review

 In “Come From Away” we don’t have a main character.
 This role is taken by the community.
 We have a couple of prolific characters that are strong individuals – Claude the Mayor and Beverley Bass, the captain of one of the planes.
 The Mayor was one of the most active individuals in helping the refugees, while Mrs. Bass is a somewhat historic figure – she is the first female captain in American Airlines.
 She also led the first-ever female-only flight crew.
 Another strong character, again a lady, is Bonnie Harris.
 She is the local vet that took care of the 19 animals that were aboard of the planes, including an epileptic cat and a couple of Bonobo Chimps.

 Like a stubborn plant crawling through cracked rock, love flourished in these harsh conditions.
 We have two couples.
 One of them formed there.
 Diane and Nick met on the plane from Europe.
 The Englishman and the lady from Dallas quickly bonded and became favorites to both people from Gander and those in the audience.
-The other couple – Kevin and Kevin were suspicious to the locals and rather afraid if they become the target of abuse, but at the end were both touched by the islanders’ compassion and tolerance.
+The other couple – Kevin and Kevin were suspicious to the locals and rather afraid if they become the target of abuse, but the islanders’ compassion and tolerance touched them deeply.
 Touched by their hospitality, Kevin T, a CEO of a marketing company, gives his employees $100 each year on Sept.
 11th to do at least three good deeds to strangers.

 Sharing the same fears can bond people quite easily.
 Like Beulah Cooper and Hannah O’Rourke, both mothers to firefighters.
-Hannah’s son is a firefighter in Brooklyn and is involved in the operations around the destroyed Twin Towers.
+Hannah’s son is a firefighter in Brooklyn.
 Beulah gave her best to comfort her while Hannah tried to reach her son.

 The ending is something to remember.
 And worth quoting.
 Ten years from the events they gather in Gander to celebrate their life-long friendships.
 Claude holds a speech where he says that “Tonight we honor what was lost, but we also commemorate what we found.”